LCOGT/ptr_data/README.md

 ```

 ### Populate required config files
-In order to run and test the database script, first find the .config file in the repo and change/fill out its fields accordingly.
+In order to run and test the database script, first find the database.ini file in the repo and change/fill out its fields accordingly.
 ```
-DB_USER = username for database access
+[postgresql]
-DB_USER_PASS = password for database access
+host = location of remote database instance on rds database = name of ptr database user = username for database access password = password for database access

-DB_HOST = location of remote database instance to connect to DB_IDENTIFIER = name of database instance on rds
+[aws]
-DB = name of database to access
+db_identifier = name of database instance on rds bucket = name of bucket containing ptr images region = region of aws resources
 ```
 Values for username and password for database access can be found on the LCOGT information spreadsheet.